 - Is it popular to study abroad?
 Are there opportunities and funding resources available to support study abroad?

-Now, don’t forget to record the answers to all of your questions, as well as your general impressions of each college.
+During your visit, it can be helpful to record the answers to all of your questions, as well as your general impressions of each college.
 You can simply jot this down in a notebook that you carry around with you on the tours.
 A further step you can take is to input all of this information into a spreadsheet.
 This may help you better compare colleges.

 As a final note, if you find other colleges along your trip, feel free to find a parking spot and take a quick look around!
 There is no harm in checking out campuses of colleges about which you may not have any knowledge or interest.
 The more you know about the broad range of colleges and college environments that exist, the more informed you will be in your college decisions.
 Best of luck!